The on-demand economy is growing and bringing with it a fair share of social change that is about to shape the future of work.

-Much of this on-demand economy is disrupting the status quo and shaking up a rather antiquated way of thinking about economic competition and especially the way we work.
+Much of this on-demand economy is shaking up a rather antiquated way of thinking about economic competition and especially the way we work.

-Conventional thinking, embedded by decades of strict work practices, dictates that the only way to work is to employ workers permanently and have them sit at a desk in an office from 8 to 5.
+Conventional thinking, embedded by decades of strict work practices, dictated that the only way to work was to employ workers permanently and have them sit at a desk in an office from 8 to 5.

 But just as Uber has completely disrupted the professional transport service industry – even here in our own country – so too, is the way we work, fast changing.